Reading & Phonics

 Phonics

-We teach synthetic phonics daily in Reception, Year 1 and Year 2, using the Ruth Miskins Read, Write Inc programme, which is based on Letters and Sounds.
-Children are encouraged to use phonic techniques (decoding and sounding out) to read and spell ‘green’ words.
+We teach phonics using a systematic synthetic programme (SSP) in Reception, Year 1 and Year 2, using Read, Write Inc. Children are encouraged to use phonic techniques (decoding, sounding out and blending) to read and spell ‘green’ words.
 Children are taught to read ‘red’ words (tricky words) by sight.
-We use real books which provide children with opportunities to work on their decoding and become confident readers.
+We use decodable books, which help children to consolidate their learning, alongside real books, which provide children with opportunities to work on their decoding and become confident readers.
 There are writing activities which link to the books and focus on building sentences and using phonics for spelling.

 In the Early Years Foundation Stage children develop the ability to distinguish between sounds and become familiar with rhyme, rhythm and alliteration.
 They develop an understanding of the correspondence between spoken and written sounds and learn to link sounds and letters and use their knowledge to read simple words.